What is the LIHI/WWU Mentoring Project?

-The project is a $30,000 initiative sponsored by Bruce Shepard, President of Western Washington University.
-It seeks to emphasize Western's support of social justice, inclusion, and diversity in education.
+The project is a $30,000/year initiative sponsored by Bruce Shepard, President of Western Washington University.
+It seeks to emphasize Western's support of social justice, inclusion, and diversity in education across the State of Washington.

 LIHI provides affordable housing in six counties in Western Washington and is responsible for housing over 4,000 people.
 The residents live in both transitional living programs, and permanent supportive housing.
 Many of them have had a prior experience or experiences with homelessness.

 Why I Want to Be a Mentor